Mythril382/MindyWiki/docs/faq.md

 - Cloud saves and progress transfer using Steam
 - Steam community

-On the App Store, distributing the game there costs a lot, as a developer will need a Mac, and a $100/year developer license to do so.
+As for iOS, distributing the game in the App Store costs a lot, as a developer will need a Mac, and a $100/year developer license to do so.
 Such expenses are covered by charging for the game on there.

 ## How can I contribute to the game?